app.loshadki

 OpenIn Rules

-After you start testing it, you will see that OpenIn Helper might ask for Automation permissions and Safari Automation Permissions.
+After you start testing it, you will see that OpenIn Helper might ask for Automation permissions and Safari Automation permissions.

 Another new feature in Safari is Web Apps.
 You can create a Twitter or Reddit application.
-Let’s take a look at how to create a Reddit Web App, and open all reddit links in this application.
+Let’s take a look at how to create a Reddit Web App, and open all Reddit links in this application.

-Open https://reddit.com in Safari (in profile you want).
+Open https://reddit.com in Safari (in the profile you want).
 And from the Main Menu, click on File->Add to Dock…

 Create Reddit app

-• Go to the OpenIn Settings.
+• Go to OpenIn Settings.

 • Go to the Browsers tab.